 Children will have the opportunity to revisit prior learning.
 This can be in the form of:

 - CUSP retrieval tasks (where relevant)

-- Recapping and applying technological language (as outlined by the NC) -
+- Recapping and applying technological language (as outlined by the NC)

+- Quiz questions recapping the previous lesson

 - Key questions

 - Engaging with designer/concept

-- Discussing children's prior experiences e.g. foods they have tasted, familiarity with products etc.

 Explain

 What we are aiming for?
 What's point?